Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive

 \textbf{Soft Constraint.} For the fluency of the generated adversarial texts, we maximize the likelihood of the next token prediction when giving previous tokens:

 where $\mathrm{log}\space p_{dis}$ is the cross-entropy between the next word distribution and the previously predicted word distribution.
-Meanwhile, for the semantic similarity between adversarial texts and origin texts, we use BERT score~\cite{zhang2019bertscore} to constraint the semantic gap:
+Meanwhile, to ensure that modifications in adversarial texts do not alter the original text's semantic interpretation for humans, we employ the BERT score~\cite{zhang2019bertscore} to maintain semantic consistency and constrain the semantic gap:

-where $x_t = x_{t,1} \cdot \cdot \cdot x_{t,n}$ and $x'_t = x'_{t,1} \cdot \cdot \cdot x'_{t,m}$. $\phi(\cdot)$ is a language model that can generate contextualized embeddings for the token sequences.
+where $t = t_1 \cdot \cdot \cdot t_n$ and $t' = t'_1 \cdot \cdot \cdot t'_m$. $\phi(\cdot)$ is a language model that can generate contextualized embeddings for the token sequences.